-- 19. The approach to developing business continuity plans is to firstly identify different disruption scenarios (this section), and then plan how to deal with them (next section). - 20.
-A number of incidents can affect council operations for example fire, flood, server failure, acts of terrorism, flu pandemic or prolonged loss of power.
+- 19. The approach the Council took to develop business continuity plans was to firstly identify different disruption scenarios (this section), and then plan how it will deal with them (next section). - 20.
+A number of incidents can affect the Councils operations for example fire, flood, server failure, acts of terrorism, flu pandemic or prolonged loss of power.
 Each of these could result in a disruption.
-We have grouped disruptions into four categories:

-- Council building denial of access to the building or loss of building

-- Failure of IT or telephone system

-- Failure of critical supplier

-- Unavailability of key or sufficient staff
+The Council has grouped disruptions into four categories: - Council building denial of access to the building or loss of building - Failure of IT or telephone system - Failure of critical supplier - Unavailability of key or sufficient staff

-Council buildings
+Council building

-- 21. Following a business disruption or incident, either council's building could be inaccessible for two main reasons: - Denial of access, meaning that though systems and services are unaffected, staff are unable to gain access to the building.
-This could happen following incidents such as a security threat, environmental contamination, or a serious event nearby. - Fire, flood or structural damage could damage or destroy all or part of the building.
+- 21. Following a business disruption or incident, the council building could be inaccessible for two main reasons: - Denial of access, meaning that though systems and services are unaffected, staff are unable to gain access to the Council building.
+This could happen following incidents such as a security threat, environmental contamination, or a serious event nearby. - Fire, flood or structural damage could damage or destroy all or part of the Council building.
 This could also affect systems. - 22.
 The plans address alternative accommodation and recovery of systems, and will be similar irrespective of the above reasons.